muvox-io/euphonium/docs/technical/adding-new-plugin.md

 ```

 Note that even though the new plugin stat is supplied as the second argument to
-this method call, the plugin's state has alread been replaced before the method
+this method call, the plugin's state has already been replaced before the method
-is called, so this invokation is merely an opportunity to respond to the
+is called, so this invocation is merely an opportunity to respond to the
-state change; the method does not need to upate it's own state in order for the
+state change; the method does not need to update it's own state in order for the
 state to be updated in this case.

-### Aplication layer plugin HTTP APIs
+### Application Layer Plugin HTTP APIs

-Applicaiton layer plugins may expose API endpoints by registering a
+Application layer plugins may expose API endpoints by registering a
 callback with the [http plugin](https://feelfreelinux.github.io/euphonium/plugins/scripting-language/#http).

 ## Examples